ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - b - JS - Data Types - Arrays.md

-- Removing / Modifiying elements in the middle of the array: `.splice()`
+- Add / Remove / Modify elements in the middle of the array: `.splice()`
   <!-- @LT: briefly -->

   ```js